csbyun-data/C-Pro/chap04/Linked_List/README.md

   // Define the new type Node type and Node pointer typedef  struct Node  NodeType, * NodePointer;
   ```
-  *  3.2 Function to add a node at the end of the Generic Linked List [code]()
+  *  3.2 Function to add a node at the end of the Generic Linked List [code](https://github.com/csbyun-data/C-Programming/blob/main/chap04/Linked_List/InsertNodeAfterNode_func1.c)
-  *  3.3 Free the all allocated memory
+  *  3.3 Free the all allocated memory [code]()
   *  3.4 Driver program to create a Generic Linked List